oremanj/greenback/docs/source/principle.rst

 resume you.
-From the perspective of someone writing an async event loop, the perspective is reversed: each "step" of the async function (represented by a ``send()`` call on the coroutine object) cedes control to the async task until it feels like yielding control back to the event loop.
+From the perspective of someone writing an async event loop, the perspective is reversed: each "step" of the async function (represented by a ``send()`` call on the coroutine object) cedes control to an async task until the task feels like yielding control back to the event loop.
 Our goal is to allow something other than a ``yield`` statement to make this ``send()`` call return.

 `greenback` achieves this by introducing a "shim" coroutine in between the async event loop and your task's "real"